abinit/abinit/doc/tutorial/paw1.md

 ## Projector Augmented-Wave technique, how to use it?

-This lesson aims at showing how to perform a calculation within the **Projector Augmented-Wave** (PAW) method.
+This tutorial aims at showing how to perform a calculation within the **Projector Augmented-Wave** (PAW) method.

 You will learn how to launch a PAW calculation and what are the main input variables that govern convergence and numerical efficiency.
 You are supposed to already know how to use ABINIT in the _Norm-Conserving PseudoPotential_ (NCPP) case.

-This lesson should take about 1.5 hour.
+This tutorial should take about 1.5 hour.

 ## 1. Summary of the PAW method